-Please complete the application form and submit it to the Tutorial Office, signed by your Director of Studies, by the Division of Easter Term - 14 or 21 May, depending on when Easter is (14 May in 2020).
+Please complete the application form and submit it to the Tutorial Office, signed by your Director of Studies, by the Division of Easter Term - 21 May.
+This award will be awarded subject to any travel restrictions in place at the time.

 - Panton Trust Awards

 The Panton Trust is a small registered charity, which provides grants for projects concerned either with

 or wildlife in any part of the world

 or with the environment of the UK or any part thereof.

 The Trust provides sponsorship for student projects (graduate or undergraduate), with the support of their College.
 These should not be conventional laboratory research projects; they are normally expedition projects with serious animal/wildlife objectives.
 The projects may be in any relevant field including (but not limited to) geography, botany, veterinary medicine, zoology or biology but in all cases, they will have serious objectives.

 Those wishing to apply should read the Panton Trust information to check the Trust's criteria before submitting a Panton Trust application form and detailed outline of their project.
 The form must be signed by your Director of Studies.

 The deadline for submitting applications to the Tutorial Office is 16:00 on 10 March 2023.